We provide training in collaboration with the Research Design Service, London on Implementing Patient & Public Involvement (PPI) in Research.

-The workshops are unique in the area of PPI, being co-designed and co-delivered by patient trainers, giving the opportunity to participants to discuss specific challenges in their own studies with experienced service users.
-The workshops are targeted towards researchers that are currently in the process of applying to NIHR or similar funding streams.
+The workshops are unique in the area of PPI, being co-designed and co-delivered by trained members of the Patient and Public Advisory Group, giving participants the opportunity to discuss specific challenges in their own studies with experienced service users.
+The workshops are targeted towards researchers who are currently in the process of applying for research funding to the National Institute for Health Research (NIHR) or similar funding streams.

 What will the training cover?

-- An overview of what effective PPI is and is not in the context of research
+- An overview of what effective PPI is and what it is not in the context of research

-- How patients and the public can be involved at each stage of the research cycle
+- How patients and the public can be involved at every stage of the research cycle

 - Practical planning for effective PPI

-- Clarification on what resources and support structures exist in the RDS and BRC
+- Clarification on what resources and support structures exist in the Research Design Service (RDS) and the NIHR Biomedical Research Centre (BRC) at Guy’s and St Thomas’ NHS Foundation Trust and King’s College London.

 Who can attend?

-The courses are free for health care professionals employed by organisations associated with the National Institute of Health Research Biomedical Research Centre at Guy’s & St Thomas’ Hospital and King’s College London:
+The courses are free for health care professionals employed by organisations associated with the NIHR BRC at Guy’s & St Thomas’ and King’s College London.
+These include

 - King’s College London